Recording transactions

 - Fill in the details:

-- Symbol — Stock or crypto ticker
+- Symbol — Stock, crypto, or metal ticker

-- Market — US, AUS, or Crypto
+- Market — US, AUS, Crypto, or Precious metals

 - Date — When you bought